 XX Sunday after Pentecost

 At Vespers yesterday afternoon the psalms of Saturday were sung.
-The antiphon on the Magnificat was Refulsit sol for the Saturday before the Second Sunday in October.
-After the collect of the Sunday commemorations were sung of the preceding Office of SS Dionysius, Rusticus & Eleutherius and of St. Francis Borgia.
-After the commemorations the Suffrage of the Saints was omitted due to the double feast as were the Dominical preces at Compline.
+The antiphon on the Magnificat was Lugebat autem Judam for the Saturday before the third Sunday in October.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. Edward the Confessor and of St. Callistus.
+The Suffrage of the Saints was omitted due to the double feast as were the Dominical preces at Compline.

-At Mattins the invitatory is Adoremus Dominum etc., the hymn Primo die, as last week.
-In the first nocturn the lessons continue to be read from the First Book of the Machabees.
-In the second nocturn the lessons are from St. Augustine writings on the City of God.
+At Mattins in the first nocturn the lessons continue to be read from the First Book of the Machabees.
+In the second nocturn the lessons are taken from St. Augustine writings on the City of God.
 In the third nocturn the homily is from St. Gregory on the Gospel.
-At Lauds the Office hymn is Aeterne rerum Conditor as last week.
+At Lauds the Office hymn is Aeterne rerum Conditor.
 After the collect of the Sunday, a commemoration is sung of St. Francis Borgia followed by the Suffrage of the Saints.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Francis Borgia.
-The third collect is A cunctis.
+The Gloria is sung, the second collect is of St. Callistus, there is no third collect.
 The Creed is sung as is the preface of the Blessed Trinity.

 In the 'liturgical books of 1962' today is the first Sunday of October.
-At Vespers there are no commemorations or Suffrage at Vespers nor Domincial preces at Compline.
+At Vespers there are no commemorations.
 Mattins is cut down to one nocturn of three lessons.
-At Lauds there is neither a commemoration nor Suffrage.
-Quicumque and the preces are not sung at Prime.
+At Lauds there are no commemorations.
 At Mass there is one collect.
-Vespers are of the Sunday without any commemoration.
+Vespers are without any commemorations.